 Spot Pitching (4-Corner)

 Pitcher throws ten pitches to each corner of the strike zone (low-inside, low-outside, high-inside, high-outside) and tracks strikes.
-The drill rewards location over velocity, which is the difference between a pitcher who racks up walks and one who pitches deep into games.
+The drill rewards location over velocity, the difference between a pitcher who racks up walks and one who pitches deep into games.
 A 12U-and-up drill that scales to college bullpens.

 Live At-Bat Simulation